Skip to main content

 Can you fit any intercom to the Schuberth C5?

-There can be no argument that having the intercom built into the lid has some big advantages, not least that there’s no wind noise from a device stuck on the side.
-The SC2 also uses a remote button set that makes it far easier to control than the older version, so it looks to be a good bit of kit.
+There can be no argument that having the intercom built into the lid has some big advantages, not least that there’s no wind noise caused by a device stuck on the side.
+The SC range also use a remote button set that should make it far easier to control than the older version, but I’ll hopefully be able to update this review soon after trying the new Cardo device.

-But you do have to question the expense compared to a standard unit that you could swap between any helmet, especially when you consider that the speakers came with the C5.
-Still, buy it with the helmet and you should save the VAT, potentially taking it down to £280.
+You do have to question the expense of these integrated systems when compared to a standard unit that you could swap between any helmet, especially when you consider that the speakers came with the C5 already, but buy it with the helmet and you should save the VAT on the comms.

-Realistically, there will be people who want to use their own choice of intercom, and I can confirm that it’s possible to fit one, as long as the speakers aren’t much bigger than 40mm.
+There will be people who want to use their own choice of intercom though, and I can confirm that it’s possible to fit one as long as the speakers aren’t much bigger than 40mm.
 45mm ones might go in, but I was only able to test Cardo and Sena versions – the largest I tried were oval JBL Cardos, being 40mm in one direction and 45mm in the other.
 I rode with these in with no problems.

 Fastening